-Export issues from Jira are one of the features that make the tool more powerful, mainly because it offers the freedom to work with external tools for a variety of use cases; maybe you need to know how to extract data from Jira using API or doing a Jira XML export, or perhaps you need to make Jira Service Management (formerly Jira Service Desk) exports to Excel.
-It will depend on your needs, and we will cover different of these scenarios on this post.
+Export issues from Jira is one of the features that make this tool more powerful, mainly because it offers the freedom to work with external tools for a variety of use cases: like the need to know how to extract data from Jira using API or create an XML export, or the need to make Jira Service Management exports to Excel.
+The use will depend on your needs, and we will cover different scenarios and solutions in this post.

-Although each case is unique at the time to export issues from Jira, it's particularly useful to create Jira reports outside Jira, Jira audits, analyzing SLAs, performing Jira migrations, and more.
+Although each case is unique at the time to export issues from Jira, it's handy to create Jira reports outside Jira, Jira audits, analyzing SLAs, performing Jira migrations, and more.

-After a couple of years of this post published, and following a recommendation from our Twitter community, we got hands-on to update this guide to export issues from Jira.
-This was the conversation that motivated us (You can always follow us there too 😉):
+After a couple of years of this post being published and following a recommendation from our Twitter community, we got hands-on to update this guide to export Jira issues.
+This was the conversation that motivated us (You can always follow us there, too 😉):

 Information from 2018 ...
 I believe that since then, there are new options such as a native Excel plugin that allows issues to be downloaded directly into Excel.
 Also, I think there were changes in the way to download via API, not so sure on that...
 Maybe article could be updated